All That season 10

-The tenth season of All That aired from early 2005 until late 2005.
-This is the 4th and final season of the 1st relaunch era.
-The season aired 10 episodes, beginning with a special to celebrate the 10th anniversary.
+The tenth season of All That aired throughout the spring and fall of 2005, being the fourth and final season of the first relaunch era.
+The season aired 13 episodes, beginning with a special to celebrate the tenth anniversary of the series.
 Approximately 6.2 million total viewers watched the special on both its April 23 and April 24 airings, making it the top cable or broadcast program for the 2-11, 6-11, and 9-14 age demographics.

-The intro was similar to Seasons 4 and 5.
-It featured the cast on a red carpet, they come out of a limo and greet their fans.
+The intro was similar to Seasons 4 and 5, featuring the cast on a red carpet as they come out of a limo and greet their fans.

 The show saw many changes before the start of the season.
-Shane Lyons left the show after deciding not to renew his contract, while Giovonnie Samuels left because she was getting too old for the cast so she left to make room for new cast members.
+Shane Lyons left the show after producers opted not to renew his contract, while Giovonnie Samuels left because she was getting too old for the cast, so she left to make room for new cast members.
 Jamie Lynn Spears got her own show on Nickelodeon and left the show.
 Producers hired Kianna Underwood and Denzel Whitaker to replace them.